-The Cold Spring Harbor Laboratory Housing Office provides graduate students assistance with obtaining affordable housing situated near its Main Campus both through the Laboratory's Residence Housing Program and private landlords.
+The Cold Spring Harbor Laboratory Housing office provides graduate students assistance with obtaining housing situated near its Main Campus both through the Laboratory's Residence Housing Program, and private landlords.
 Single first-year students are offered housing in the Knight House and Cutting House.
-Single graduate students can apply for housing through the Laboratory's Residence Housing Program and will be offered accommodations if they are available.
-These accommodations offer a private bedroom, fully furnished with bed, dresser, bedside table desk, chair and lamps.
-Depending on the property location, there are as many as six and as few as two tenants sharing the common areas of the house such as the living room and kitchen.
-Bathrooms are shared with two individuals at most.
+The rent for these locations is \$850.00 per month, and all utilities and Wi-Fi are included.
+Single graduate students can apply for housing through the Laboratory's Residence Housing program and will be offered accommodations if available.
+These accommodations offer a private bedroom, fully furnished with bed, dresser, bedside table, desk, chair and lamps.
+Depending on the property location, there are as many as six and as few as two tenants sharing the common areas of the house such as the living room, and kitchen.
+Bathrooms are shared with two to three individuals.
+Rent for these locations range from \$950.00 to \$1100.00 per month, all included.
+For all residences in the program, there is a \$500.00 security deposit which will be held in escrow and returned upon inspection, and departure.

-Uplands Farm has a group of residences located less than a five-minute drive to the Laboratory with shuttle service provided to and from the Main Campus three times per day.
+Uplands Farm has a group of residences located less than a five-minute drive to the Laboratory with weekday shuttle service provided to and from the Main Campus throughout the day.
 The Laboratory's Housing Office also manages two shared rental houses which are located in the Village of Huntington and the town of Syosset; a ten-minute drive from the Lab.
-The rent for the above locations ranges between \$900.00 and \$1,100.00 per month, which includes all utilities, kitchen basics, laundry facilities, maintenance/repairs and Wi-Fi.
+The rent for the above locations ranges between \$950.00 and \$1,100.00 per month, which includes all utilities, kitchen basics, laundry facilities, maintenance/repairs and Wi-Fi.
 In addition to the Laboratory's Residence Housing Program, the Housing Office also maintains a list of properties currently available through a network of private landlords and realtors.